mikegcoleman/hybrid-swarm/README.md

     In the case of failed upgrade, Swarm makes it easy to recover.
 Simply issue the `--rollback` command to the service.

-5. Roll the service back to the original version
+1. Roll the service back to the original version

-    ```
+    ```bash
     $ docker service update \
     --rollback \
     --detach=true \